Jeffery Lee Wood: Trial and conviction

-At Wood’s trial, his counsel sought to present one expert witness and two supporting witnesses, which the State objected to on relevance and hearsay grounds, despite having previously vouched for the credibility of the same witness's testimony at Reneau’s trial.
+At Wood’s trial, his counsel sought to present one expert witness and two supporting witnesses, which the State objected to on relevance and hearsay grounds, despite having previously found the same witness’s testimony to be credible at Reneau’s trial.
 The court sustained the objections, and thus no defense was presented to the jury, and Wood was subsequently found guilty of capital murder.

 Following the guilty verdict, Wood suffered a mental breakdown and requested to discharge his counsel and represent himself, which was denied by the court on mental competency grounds.
 Wood then directed his counsel not to act on his behalf during the remainder of the trial, which resulted in the absence of cross-examination of the State’s witnesses, oral arguments, and mitigating evidence.
 Wood’s counsel stated on record that they considered his directives a gesture of suicide but did not request a mid-trial competency determination.

-The State presented the expert testimony of discredited psychiatrist Dr. James Grigson, also known as "Dr. Death".
+The State took inconsistent positions in Wood’s and Reneau’s respective trials as to who plotted and led the crime.
+It also presented the expert testimony of discredited psychiatrist Dr. James Grigson, also known as "Dr. Death".
 Based on a hypothetical question and without having evaluated Wood, he testified that Wood posed a future threat to society.
 Unbeknownst to the jury, Grigson had been expelled from the American Psychiatric Association and the Texas Society of Psychiatric Physicians three years prior for ethical violations in his court testimonies.

 Wood was sentenced to death for capital murder under the Texas law of parties on March 2, 1998.